• Skip to primary navigation

 • If your icing is too thick, add a little more milk and if it's too thin, add more icing sugar.

 It'll last for up to 5 days.
-It should stored in an airtight container at room temperature but you can keep it in the fridge if you prefer.
+It's best when stored in an airtight container at room temperature but you can keep it in the fridge if you prefer.

 Can you make this recipe with plain flour?